habeeb94/Networking-fundamentals-in-Azure/README.md

 # Networking-fundamentals-in-Azure
 ## How to Set-Up a Network Environment and Create a Firewall in Azure Using PowerShell
-### In this lab, we will be go through the following steps:
+### In this lab, we will go through the following steps:

 1. Setting up a network environment in Azure with PowerShell